One of Virginia's Top Indian Restaurateurs Is Opening Bombay Street Foods in DC

-Restaurateur Asad Sheikh has built a mini kingdom in northern Virginia with 1947, London Curry House, and three Curry Mantra restaurants.
+Restaurateur Asad Sheikh has built a mini kingdom in northern Virginia with 1947, London Curry House, and three Curry Mantra restaurants—all of which he’s since sold, but still consults for.
 This Friday, Nov.
 30, he expands into DC with Bombay Street Food, a Columbia Heights restaurant paying homage to the street vendors of his childhood.

 In preparation for the debut, Sheikh revisited Bombay (now Mumbai) with his partners and chefs Pradip Shrestha and Dolly Khan.
 “We flew to Bombay for ten days just to make sure that what I was eating is still the same taste,” Sheikh says.
 “So we went to the same stalls, the same vendors.
 Of course, it’s the second generation now who owns it.”

-Note: CORRECTION: This story has been updated to reflect that Sheikh has since sold his Virginia restaurants.